TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/OnPremise/TestViaEndpoint/readme.md

 ## Create, configure access key & secret and Start the tibagent

-Here we need 2 tibagents this is because when we enable dbservice from UI/API then it enabled with system access key which is used by connection for design time and to test on-premise app via endpoint it uses custom access key which need to attach in app before scaling it.
+Here we need 2 tibagents this is because when we enable dbservice from UI/API then it enabled with system access key which is used by connection for design time and to test on-premise app via endpoint it uses custom access key which need to be attached in app before scaling it.

-So we can't use both access key in single agent that's why we need 2 tibagents.
+We can't use both system and custom access key in single agent.
+So that's why we need 2 tibagents with different access keys.

+Here are the steps to start the agents.

 **Tibagent 1**